rashadwest/rashadwest.github.io/_posts/2020-07-28-Model_Ideation.md

 How do we create an algo that can find this when we search?

 My idea is to create an algo similar to what Genius has.
 The company Genius has a system where they capture all of the text for songs and books.
-They then have individuals well versed in music or books that comment what the meaning of each line, bar, or lyric means.
+They then have individuals well versed in music or books that comment on what the meaning of each line, bar, or lyric means.

 This could enable individuals to search for topics or anything they want and most things could turn out search results if they keep a large database of everything that is stored.
 https://genius.com/

-They could sor everything through a filtering system by subject matter and let the subject results with that particular word or phrase in it to be brought up first.
+They could sort everything through a filtering system by subject matter and let the subject results with that particular word or phrase in it to be brought up first.

 ## How do you find the theme in a movie without the director or writer adding it?
 What if I wanted all the movies that show hidden racism

 ie. language, body language, or innuendos
-- How can you filter racisim into a search query?
+- How can you filter racism into a search query?
 - Classism
 - Cultural events
 - How do you create categories that are not popular?